rise-tools/rise-tools/README.md

 ### `path`

-Specify the path within the dataSource to render.
-Useful if you share one data source with several `<Template>`s
+Specify the path within the model to render.
+Useful if you share one data source with several `<Rise>`s

 ## Component Library